noboomu/proteus/README.md

 }
 ```
 The entity can be set separately as well:
-> this disables static type checking
+> this disables static type checking!
 ```java
 @GET
 @Path("/world")